andie787/stunning-adventure/andrea_assignment.md

 The `git pull` command downloads changes from a remote repository and then merges them into your local repository.
 Internally, the `git pull` command runs `git fetch` followed immediately by `git merge`, or `git rebase` if you use the `--rebase` flag.

-Some people prefer to use `git fetch` followed by `git merge` to make sure they understand the changes they are merging into their branch before the merge happens.`git fetch` again takes your current branch, and checks to see if there is a tracking branch.
-If so, it looks for changes in the remote branch, and pulls them into the tracking branch.
-It does not change your local branch.
-To do that, you'll need to do `git merge origin/main` (for the "main" branch) to merge those changes into your branch - probably also called "main".
+In some cases, you might want to run `git fetch` instead of `git pull` to make sure you understand the changes before merging them.
+The `git fetch` command downloads changes from a remote repository to your local repository without merging them.
+Git isolates the changes so that they don’t affect your local branch.
+After running `git fetch`, you can choose to run  `git merge origin/<branch>` or `git pull` to merge the changes into your local branch.
+The `git merge` command has many other use cases that aren’t covered here.
+Learn more about `git merge`. <!--should we add a link here?-->

-The `git push` command updates a remote branch with changes from your local branch.
+The `git push` command updates a remote repository with changes from your local repository.
 Run `git pull --rebase` before running `git push` to make sure your local branch is up-to-date with the remote branch.
 If there are merge conflicts, then you can resolve them before you push your changes to the remote branch.